astral-sh/uv/docs/workspaces.md

 ## Common usage

 There a two main usage patterns: A root package and helpers, and the flat workspace.
+The root workspace layout defines one main package in the root of the repository, with helper packages in `packages`.
+In the flat layout, all packages are in the `packages` directory, and the root `pyproject.toml` defines a so-called virtual workspace.

 Root package and helpers: In this layout `albatross/pyproject.toml` has both a `project` section and a `tool.uv.workspace` section.